-Gathering Your Posse
+Gathering Your Squad

 Anxiety is so high right now.
 Over and over I hear stories of feeling not good enough, stories of shame and uncertainty.
 This is also a time of unusual, physical isolation, often emotional-social isolation.
-Time to intentionally gather your posse around you.
+Time to intentionally gather your squad around you.
 Friends are essential to mental health.

 Call up a therapist, a spiritual director and other professionals to be on your team.
 And then connect with the kind of friends who are worthy of your story and vulnerability.